gustavares/cos-tutorial/TUTORIAL.md

 export default File;
 ```

 This component represents a file that have already been uploaded.
 When you click the button it will first make a request to our API to fetch the download URL, then uses this URL to download the file.
-It creates an `a` element in memory and we will programmatically click on it to start the download in a new tab.
+It does this by creating an `<a>` element in memory and using its `click()` function to trigger the download.

 ### 4.4 fileList.js